*Home > Background

 IDNA (Internationalized names) solved the language problem by adding a little code to every browser.
 This code is invisible to the user.

 Both the telephone network and social networks like Facebook manage 'unlimited' users with the same name/spelling as the company mentioned above.
-There are approximately 366.3 million domain names registered across all top-level domains (end of Q4, 2020, according to Verisign) but Facebook has 2.8 billion users.
+There are approximately 350.4 million domain names registered across all top-level domains (end of Q4, 2022, according to Verisign) but Facebook has 2.95 billion monthly users.
 The WIPO has handled >50,000 UDRP cases involving the DNS, but needn't mediate 'rightful ownership' of Facebook user names or telephone numbers.

 In his 1999 book Weaving the Web, Tim Berners-Lee, wrote: